 3) Have a Growth Plan to Scale Your Law Firm

 When you’re starting, you might be surprised by how difficult it can be to get the word out about what you do.
-You need to understand that your ability to get new work will be directly correlated to how well you communicate your value proposition.
+Local promotion is key, whether you’re in Sydney, Australia or St. Louis, Missouri.
+You need to understand that your ability to get new work will be directly correlated to how well you communicate your value proposition to your community.
 Hone in on this, and once you secure and render service to your first client, be sure to grab a testimony to serve as a form of social proof for future prospects to deliberate over.

 4) Hiring an Administrative Staff to Leave the Legal Legwork to You